awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The date condition operator is used with an invalid value.
-Specify a valid date using YYYY-MM-DD or other ISO 8601 date/time format.
+Specify a valid date using YYYY-MM-DD or other ISO 8601 date/time format."
-"
 ```

 **Resolving the general warning**